 Interested in tours in Hong Kong?
 Try one of these tours below:

 Are you ready for the challenge and attempt the epic Plover Cove Hike?

-Even though it is one of the most difficult trails I hiked in Hong Kong, I would recommend any advanced hiker ready for a challenge.
+Even though it is one of the most difficult trails I have hiked in Hong Kong, I recommend any advanced hiker ready for a challenge.
 If you are an experienced hiker, you can probably finish the trail in less than 5.5 hours.

 - Dragon’s Back Hike: the most popular day hike in HK

 - Violet Hill and the Twins: hike over two mountains with over 1,000+ steps

 - Rhino Rock Hike: see a rocky rhinoceros head in Stanley

 - Red Incense Burner Summit on Braemar Hill: best spot for sunset and night views

 - Mount Nicholson Hike: see hidden rock statues in the middle of HK Island